abhabongse/paxter/docs/beginner-tutorials/writing-a-first-blog-entry.rst

 Let us write a simple blog entry.
-Consider the following python code in which ``paragraph`` object is constructed using data classes from :mod:`paxter.author.document` subpackage.
+Consider the following python code in which ``paragraph`` object is constructed using data classes from :mod:`paxter.author.elements` subpackage.

 .. code-block:: python

-   from paxter.author.document import Bold, Link, Paragraph, line_break
+   from paxter.author.elements import Bold, Link, Paragraph, line_break

    paragraph = Paragraph([
        "Hi, my name is ",